dimonier/tg2obsidian/README.md

 ## Features

+- One or more Teleram users could send messages to the Obsidian vault.
+- Each user could use custom folder to store notes coming from Teleram.
 - All messages are grouped by date — one note per day/month/year (according to the note name template) — or stored in a single note.
 - Each message in a note has a header with a timestamp.
 - Depending on the settings, message formatting is either preserved or ignored.